Yangon Entry Requirements

 Includes

-The eVisa system has experienced periodic suspensions.
-Verify that the system is operational before relying on this option. eVisa is valid for entry through Yangon, Mandalay, and Nay Pyi Taw airports, and select land borders.
-Print the approval letter to present upon arrival.
+eVisa is valid for entry at Yangon, Mandalay, and Nay Pyi Taw airports, and at select land borders.

 Arrival Process